• Skip to main content

 Serving

-Serve with the toasted bread pieces.
+Serve immediately with the toasted bread pieces.

-You can also add some other things, such as carrot and celery sticks, which go well with the dip.
+You can also add other things, such as carrot and celery sticks, which go well with the dip.

 Recipe FAQs

-Q. Can you reheat cob loaf
+Can you reheat a cob loaf?

-Q. Does cob loaf have a bad reputation?
+Why does Cob Loaf have a bad reputation?

-Crispy bread, gooey cheese, bacon… how could anyone not love a filled cob?
+I've no idea!
+Matt Preston apparently described the filled cob loaf as "tacky and dated".
+But it's been a favourite for decades for a reason!
+Crispy bread, gooey cheese, bacon... how could anyone not love a filled cob?

 So many!
 Start with the bread recipes or the Aussie collection.
 The old-fashioned slices are also popular.